 Raul Ibanez and Russell Martin hit back-to-back doubles in the bottom of the 8th to make it 6-5, but that was as close as the Yankees would get, and then in the 9th, Girardi played Binder Ball again.
 He replaced Nix with Eric Chavez, presumably for defensive purposes.
-But Chavez threw away a grounder, allowing McCoy to get to 2nd.
+But Chavez threw a grounder away, allowing McCoy to get to 2nd.
 Girardi ordered Encarnacion intentionally walked, to set up the double play (or at least a force).
 Then he pulled Eppley for Clay Rapada.
 Who promptly walked Lind.
 Then he pulled Rapada for Joba Chamberlain.

 Hasn't it been sufficiently demonstrated that Joba came back too soon?
 And now Girardi has brought Joba in again?

-Sparky Lyle demands an explanation for this bullshit!
+Goose Gossage demands an explanation for this bullshit!